Hermine Hayes-Klein, JD

 Licensed to practice law in Oregon (2013), New York (2002), and Connecticut (2003).

+I have been passionate about justice, civil rights, and sexual and reproductive rights since the beginning of my studies at the University of Chicago.
 After law school, I worked at law firms in New York City and Connecticut, before starting my own practice in 2003.
 My law practice focused on LGBTQ rights, family law, and art law, until I moved to The Netherlands in 2007.
 From 2008 – 2012, I taught International Law at The Hague University in The Hague, where I was also the Director of the Research Center for Reproductive Rights at the Bynkershoek Institute.

 I became licensed to practice law in Oregon in 2013 and have represented clients in family law, midwifery, and birth rights cases ever since.
 From 2013-2016, I organized five additional international conferences of maternity care stakeholders to discuss various aspects of human rights in childbirth.
 Through these undertakings, I learned from many amazing people who were working on different aspects of maternal healthcare around the world.
 Since 2017, I have focused my practice on legal advocacy in the state of Oregon, while continuing to consult on cases and with organizations in states and countries around the world.